 Although I understand Facebook’s business model and I (basically) understand how money is made on the internet, I have no compunction about blocking ads, trackers, beacons and all manner of scripts.
 The current system creates layers upon layers of networks that exist to track one’s activities on the internet and market products and services more specifically.
 The problem is that unless I take specific action, I don’t get to choose what I reveal to companies that want to track me.

-Keeping your identity small Several years ago, Paul Graham, of Y Combinator fame wrote an essay entitled “Keep your Identity Small.”
+Keeping your identity small Several years ago, Paul Graham, of Y Combinator fame wrote an essay entitled “Keep your Identity Small."
 The premise is that discussions of religion and politics almost never result in anything resembling the give-and-take around other subjects.
-Two people can have an intelligent conversation about the pros and cons of certain brands of rice cookers1; but if the discussion turns to religion or politics, it’s essentially over.
+Two people can have an intelligent conversation about the pros and cons of certain brands of rice cookers^[We happen to use a Zojirushi and like it a lot; but I’d never introduce myself as a Zojirushian.